fortran-lang/stdlib/doc/specs/stdlib_selection.md

 to find a smaller or larger rank (that will have led to partial sorting of `array`, thus implying some constraints on the location).

-* `arg_select` is used to find the index of the kth-smallest entry of an array.
+* `arg_select` is used to find the index of the k-th smallest entry of an array.
 In this case the input array is not modified, but the user must provide an input index array with the same size as `array`, having unique indices from `1:size(array)`, which is modified instead.
 On return the index array is modified such that `all(array(index(1:k)) <= array(index(k)))` and `all(array(k) <= array(k+1:size(array)))`.
-The user can optionally specify `left` and `right` indices to constrain the search for the kth-smallest value.
+The user can optionally specify `left` and `right` indices to constrain the search for the k-th smallest value.
 This can be useful if you have previously called `arg_select` to find a smaller or larger rank (that will have led to partial sorting of `index`, thus implying some constraints on the location).

 #### Licensing

 The Fortran Standard Library is distributed under the MIT License.
-However components of the library may be based on code with additional licensing restrictions.
-In particular `select` and `arg_select` were derived using some code from quickSelect in the Coretran library, by Leon Foks, https://github.com/leonfoks/coretran.
-Leon has given permission for the code here to be released under stdlib's MIT licence.
+It is worth noting that  `select` and `arg_select` were derived using some code from quickSelect in the Coretran library, by Leon Foks, https://github.com/leonfoks/coretran.
+Leon Foks has given permission for the code here to be released under stdlib's MIT licence.

 ### Specifications of the `stdlib_selection` procedures